kaltinril/GumInMonogame/README.md

 ## GumGlobalStyle

 Going to focus on how to configure and modify the global STYLING object to modify GUM CODE ONLY objects.

+# Hytale in Monogame

+A 4 part mini series where we make a hotbar and inventory in gum, and then wire them up in monogame.